 Dr. Gei and the team at Children’s Memorial Hermann Hospital monitored Shamesia and the baby closely.
 While Brielle continued to develop in some areas, her chest was measuring alarmingly small, suggesting that her lungs were likely not growing as they should.
 Tracking her growth was complicated by the fact that Shamesia’s fluid was low, making the ultrasounds blurry and difficult to read.

 “In the last couple of weeks of Shamesia’s pregnancy, we feared, that even after all this, our baby’s lungs may still not be developing fully,” Sara said.
-“At this point, we were living one hundred percent off faith.”
+“At this point, we were living 100% off faith.”

 That faith would carry them through the next few months.
 A few weeks later, Shamesia started bleeding more, and the team immediately began preparing her for an emergency C-section.